raisulchowdhury/30-Days-Of-Python/06_Day_Tuples/06_tuples.md

 1. Create an empty tuple
 2. Create a tuple containing names of your sisters and your brothers (imaginary siblings are fine)
 3. Join brothers and sisters tuples and assign it to siblings
-4. How many siblings do you have?
+4. How many siblings do you have? len(tpl)
 5. Modify the siblings tuple and add the name of your father and mother and assign it to family_members

 ### Exercises: Level 2